MaraRinn/StarfieldOutpostCompendium/Industry From Scratch.md

   - Fluorine: 8

 Location:

+The location is one of many available along the frozen crevasses side of the frozen crevasses/savanna border.
+There's probably a better site at a confluence of frozen crevasses/savanna/wetlands which would allow copper and fluorine to be extracted, but we already have Procyon III for that and Serpentis IV is going to be busy enough producing pharmaceuticals, food, substrate molecule sieve and veryl-treated manifold (assuming you go down that path).

 <img src="images/serpentis-iv-location-map-2.jpg" alt="Map of Serpentis IV with resources shown.
 There is a marker for the alternative outpost location" width="40%">
 <img src="images/serpentis-iv-location-landscape-2.jpg" alt="The landscape around the landing site for the alternative outpost location on Serpentis IV." width="40%">